Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Four-dimensional rotating pairwise-equal four-charge AdS black holes in gauged supergravity theory

-For the four-dimensional rotating pairwise-equal two-charge AdS black hole in gauged supergravity theory, one can plot the zero points of the component $\phi^{r_h}$ with $q_1/r_0 = 1$, $Pr_0^2 = 0.1$, $a/r_0 = 1$, and $q_2 = 0$ in Fig. \ref{4d2cBH}, and the unit vector field $n$ on a portion of the $\Theta-r_h$ plane in Fig. \ref{d42cBH} with $\tau/r_0 = 0.5$, respectively, where $r_0$ denotes an arbitrary length scale defined by the size of a cavity enclose the above black hole.
-As shown in Fig. \ref{4d2cBH}, there is only one thermodynamically stable four-dimensional rotating pairwise-equal two-charge AdS black hole in gauged supergravity theory, for any value of $\tau$.
+For the four-dimensional rotating charged AdS black hole in EMDA gauged supergravity theory, one can plot the zero points of the component $\phi^{r_h}$ with $q_1/r_0 = 1$, $Pr_0^2 = 0.1$, $a/r_0 = 1$, and $q_2 = 0$ in Fig. \ref{4d2cBH}, and the unit vector field $n$ on a portion of the $\Theta-r_h$ plane in Fig. \ref{d42cBH} with $\tau/r_0 = 0.5$, respectively, where $r_0$ denotes an arbitrary length scale defined by the size of a cavity enclose the above black hole.
+As shown in Fig. \ref{4d2cBH}, there is only one thermodynamically stable four-dimensional rotating charged AdS black hole in EMDA gauged supergravity theory for any value of $\tau$.
 In Fig. \ref{d42cBH}, one can observe that there is a zero point located at $(r_h/r_0, \Theta) = (0.55,\pi/2)$, thus the winding number for the blue contour $C$ is $w = 1$.
-Based upon the local property of the zero point, one can easily obtain the topological number $W = 1$ for the four-dimensional rotating pairwise-equal two-charge AdS black hole in gauged supergravity theory, which is the same as that of the four-dimensional Kerr-AdS and Kerr-Newman-AdS black holes \cite{PRD107-084002}.
+Based upon the local property of the zero point, one can easily obtain the topological number $W = 1$ for the four-dimensional rotating charged AdS black hole in EMDA gauged supergravity theory, which is the same as that of the four-dimensional Kerr-AdS and Kerr-Newman-AdS black holes \cite{PRD107-084002}.